 You create envelopes for different budget categories, then allot your budgeted amount of cash to each envelope.
 Once you’ve spent all the cash in the envelope, you can’t spend anything else in that budget category for the month.

 “Pay yourself first” is something almost every financial expert says.
 And if you live on a tight budget, it’s a smart rule to follow.

-No matter how small your budget is it’s still important to make saving a priority.
+No matter how tight your budget is, it’s still important to make saving a priority.
 Having money in a savings account makes it easier to sleep at night in case an emergency comes along.